Main Navigation - Mobile

 C. How serious is the offense being investigated?

-D. Is there an urgency to the investigation that would necessitate interviewing the student at (e.g. the officer has been unable to make contact with the student outside of school, the offense may have an impact on the school environment or other students, etc.)?
+D. Is there an urgency to the investigation that would necessitate interviewing the student at school (e.g. the officer has been unable to make contact with the student outside of school, the offense may have an impact on the school environment or other students, etc.)?

 Note: This is a non-exclusive list and the principals should use their professional judgment when considering other factors.

 Throughout this process, all attempts should be made to avoid embarrassing the student before teachers and peers and to avoid disrupting the educational program of the student by making the student miss class time.
 Law enforcement personnel should remain in the administration office while school personnel seek out the student.
+If the arrival of law enforcement personnel was widely noticed by students, attempts should be made to delay seeking out the student being interviewed or arrested for a reasonable amount of time, so that it is not obvious to other students why the student is being pulled from their schedule.

 Before removing a student from the school in a non-school related incident, police officers shall leave documentation for the removal that will be kept on file with the school office.